Manishms18/Audit-Risk-Prediction-for-a-Financial-Firm/README.md

 ````
 ````

-# Using Grid Search to find the best parameters for kernelized SVM
+# Using Grid Search to find the best parameters for kernelized SVM method

 svr = SVR()